shawnzyp/CCCCG/README.md

 The application communicates with the database using its public REST API.

+## Discord activity log proxy

+The app can post campaign/action events (rolls, HP/SP changes, campaign log entries) to Discord via a proxy Worker so webhook URLs stay private.

+### Deploy the Worker

+1. Create the Worker from `workers/cccg-discord-log`.
+2. Set secrets in the Worker environment:
+   - `DISCORD_WEBHOOK_URL` (Discord webhook URL)
+   - `CCCG_AUTH` (random long token)
+3. Deploy the Worker and note the base URL (e.g., `https://your-worker.yourdomain.workers.dev`).

+### Configure the client

+1. Update the `<meta name="discord-proxy-url">` tag in `index.html` to the Worker base URL.
+2. In the Settings screen, enter the **Discord Log Key** (the `CCCG_AUTH` token).
+This is stored locally as `cccg:discord-auth`.
+3. Use **Send test message** to verify the pipeline.

+Safe Mode disables automatic posting; the test button still works so you can verify the proxy without generating activity spam.

 ## DM tools access

 The DM tools are protected by a shared PIN represented as a salted PBKDF2 hash